s-ol/mmm/root/articles/mmmfs/examples/implementation: text$markdown+sidenotes.md

 The problem of embedding other content together with text comfortably is also solved easily, because Markdown allows embedding arbitrary HTML in the document.
-This made it possible to define a set of pseudo-HTML elements in the Markdown-convert, `<mmm-embed>` and `<mmm-link>`, which respectively embed and link to other content native to mmm.
+This made it possible to define a set of pseudo-HTML elements in the Markdown-convert, `<mmm-embed>` and `<mmm-link>`, which respectively embed and link to other content native to mmmfs.

-### 5.1.2 scientific publishing
+### 5.1.2 academic publishing
 <div class="sidenote" style="margin-top: 1.25rem">
 One of the 'standard' solutions, <a href="https://www.latex-project.org/">LaTeX</a>, is arguably at least as complex as the mmm system proposed here, but has a much narrower scope, since it does not support interaction.
 </div>

-Scientific publishing is notoriously complex, involving not only the transclusion of diagrams and other media, but generally requiring precise and consistent control over formatting and layout.
+Academic publishing is notoriously complex, involving not only the transclusion of diagrams and other media, but generally requiring precise and consistent control over formatting and layout.
 Some of these complexities are tedious to manage, but present good opportunities for programmatic systems and media to do work for the writer.

 One such topic is the topic of references.
-References appear in various formats at multiple positions in a scientific document;
+References appear in various formats at multiple positions in a academic document;
 usually they are referenced via a reduced visual form within the text of the document, and then shown again with full details at the end of the document.